-Repayment will be at 6% for students in England & Wales on income above £21,000 but at 9% for Scottish and Northern Ireland students with income above £18,330.
+Repayment will be at 6% for students in England and Wales on income above £21,000.
+The rate is 9% for Scottish and Northern Ireland students with income above £18,330.

 Capital Gains Tax

-The minimum amount you need to pay into your employee’s auto-enrolment workplace pension increases from 6th April 2019.
-This means the total amount of employer and employee contributions must be a minimum of 8% of your employee’s qualifying earnings.
+There are no changes to the minimum amount you need to pay into your employee’s auto-enrolment workplace pension.
+This means the total amount of employer and employee contributions remains a minimum of 8% of your employee’s qualifying earnings.